Politics of Hong Kong: British nationality

 After the Tiananmen Square protests of 1989, people urged the British Government to grant full British citizenship to all Hong Kong BDTCs – but this request was never accepted.
 However, it was considered necessary to devise a British Nationality Selection Scheme to enable some of the population to obtain British citizenship.
 The United Kingdom made provision to grant citizenship to 50,000 families whose presence was important to the future of Hong Kong under the British Nationality Act (Hong Kong) 1990.

 After handover, all PRC citizens with the right of abode in Hong Kong (holding Hong Kong permanent identity cards) are eligible to apply for the HKSAR passport issued by the Hong Kong Immigration Department.
 As the visa-free-visit destinations of the HKSAR passport are very similar with that of a BN(O) passport and the application fee for the former is much lower (see articles HKSAR passport and British passport for comparison and verification), the HKSAR passport is becoming more popular among residents of Hong Kong.

-Hong Kong residents who were not born in Hong Kong (and had not naturalised as a BDTC) could only apply for the Certificate of identity (CI) from the colonial government as travel document.
+Hong Kong residents who were not born in Hong Kong (and had not naturalized as a BDTC) could only apply for the Certificate of identity (CI) from the colonial government as travel document.
 They are not issued (by neither the British nor Chinese authorities) after handover.
 Former CI holders holding PRC Citizenship (e.g. born in mainland China or Macau) and are permanent residents of Hong Kong are now eligible for the HKSAR passports, making the HKSAR passports more popular.

-Recent changes to India's Citizenship Act, 1955 (see Indian nationality law) will also allow some children of Indian origin, born in Hong Kong after 7 January 2004, who have a solely BN(O) parent to automatically acquire British Overseas citizenship at birth under the provisions for reducing statelessness in article 6(2) or 6(3) of the Hong Kong (British Nationality) Order 1986.
-If they have acquired no other nationality after birth, they will be entitled to subsequently register for full British citizenship with right of abode in the UK.
+According to The Hong Kong (British Nationality) Order 1986 No. 948 § 6: A baby born in Hong Kong, who has at least one parent with British national origin, shall have the right to submit an application for duel-citizenship between Hong Kong and the UK.

 Political parties and elections

-The four main political parties are as follows.
-Each holds a significant portion of LegCo.
-Thirteen members are registered as affiliated with the DAB, eight with the Democratic Party, five with the Civic Party, three with the Liberal Party and three with the League of Social Democrats.
+Hong Kong political parties in the pro-establishment camp support the policies of the PRC's central government and the Hong Kong Special Administrative Region government.
+Supporters of the pro-establishment camp generally have a strong sense of Chinese identity.
+As of at least 2024, the pro-establishment camp is the governing coalition in Hong Kong politics.

-There are also many unofficial party members: politicians who are members of political parties but have not registered such status in their election applications.
-There are two major blocs: the pro-democracy camp (opposition camp) and the pro-Beijing camp (pro-establishment camp).
+Political parties in the pan-democratic camp view the principle of One Country, Two Systems as standing for democracy in Hong Kong.
+They support universal suffrage.
+Supporters of the pan-democratic camp generally have a strong sense of Hong Kong identity.